-In summary, we discovered that phenytoin is an inhibitor of RyR2.
-It acts as a diastolic inhibitor that would reduce Ca2+ leak from the SR during diastole without adversely inhibiting SR Ca2+ release during systole.
-Notably, our experiments with human RyR2 indicate that phenytoin inhibits RyR2 from failing human heart and not from healthy heart indicating that phenytoin may selectively target defective RyR2 channels in humans.
+that phenytoin may selectively target defective RyR2 channels in humans.
 Moreover, phenytoin inhibition of RyR2 is limited to 50% at high doses, which permits a wide therapeutic concentration range.
-Phenytoin has long been chronically used as an anti-epileptic through its action of inhibiting voltage-dependent sodium channels.
-We demonstrate RyR2 inhibition at doses 3-fold lower than its IC50 for its other known targets in muscle, its therapeutic levels and levels that produce adverse side effects, pointing to phenytoin as a more human-safe alternative to dantrolene for therapies against heart failure and cardiac arrythmias.
+Phenytoin has long been chronically used as an antiepileptic through its action of inhibiting voltage-dependent sodium channels.
+We demonstrate RyR2 inhibition at doses threefold lower than its IC{50} for its other known targets in muscle, its therapeutic levels, and levels that produce adverse side effects, pointing to phenytoin as a more human-safe alternative to dantrolene for therapies against heart failure and cardiac arrythmias.